akeneo/pim-community-dev/STANDARD_FORMAT.md

 * structure: for instance, products will always be represented the same way
 * data formatting: for instance, dates will always be formatted the same way

-The standard format always returns the complete structure, even if data are null.
+The standard format always returns the complete structure, even if data is null.

 ## General points